ydkhatri/OneDrive/README.md

   -k, --all_key_values  For repeated keys in ObfuscationMap, get all values | delimited (off by default) -d, --all_data        Show all data (off by default)

-(c) 2021 Yogesh Khatri,  @swiftforensics
+(c) 2022 Yogesh Khatri,  @swiftforensics
 This script will read OneDrive sync logs.
 These logs are produced by OneDrive, and are stored in a binary format having the extensions .odl .odlgz .oldsent .aold

 Sometimes the ObfuscationMap stores old and new values of Keys.
 By default, only the latest value is fetched.
 Use -k option to get all possible values (values will be | delimited).

+Newer versions of OneDrive since at least April 2022 do not use the ObfuscationStringMap file.
+Data to be obfuscated is now AES encrypted with the key stored in the file general.keystore

 By default, irrelevant functions and/or those with empty parameters are not displayed.
 This can be toggled with the -d option.
 ```

 ### Example
 ```
-% python3 odl.py -o ~/Desktop/odl_output.csv -s ~/Desktop/testing/ObfuscationStringMap.txt ~/Desktop/testing
+% python3 odl.py -o ~/Desktop/odl_output.csv ~/Desktop/testing
 WARNING: Multiple instances of some keys were found in the ObfuscationMap.
+Recovered Unobfuscation key Mfv+fea23ca234VpoEc63Vawq+dae82uUKc=, version=1, utf_type=utf16
 Read 26401 items from map
 Searching  /Users/ykhatri/Desktop/testing/SyncEngine-2022-02-13.0355.840.786.odlgz
 Wrote 1 rows